ateresaqueiroga/ateresaqueiroga/README.md

 ## 🔭 About Me
 Science enthusiast and Biomedical Engineer drawn to challenging and multidisciplinary projects.
 Currently a **PhD student at the Center for Music in the Brain (MIB), Aarhus University**, working on neuroscience and music (cognitive neuroscience, broadly speaking) 🧠🎹.
-🎓 Integrated Master’s degree in Biomedical Engineering, specializing in **Medical Informatics**.
+🎓 Integrated Master’s degree in Biomedical Engineering, specializing in **Medical Informatics** from the University of Minho (Braga, Portugal).

-Outside of work, I’m a bookworm 📚, enjoy worldwide postcard exchanges 📬, running 🏃‍♀️, and balcony gardening 👩🏻‍🌾.
+Outside of work, I enjoy running (a lot) 🏃‍♀️, reading books 📚, worldwide postcard exchanges 📬, and balcony gardening 👩🏻‍🌾.
 📫 How to reach me: ateresaqueiroga@gmail.com

----

 ## 🛠 Skills
 **Languages & Frameworks:**